foundry-rs/starknet-foundry/docs/src/testing/test-attributes.md

 ## Test Attributes

-`snforge` allows setting some test attributes for test cases, in order to modify their behavior.
+`snforge` allows setting test attributes for test cases in order to modify their behavior.

 Currently, those attributes are supported: